monksedo/TrainScheduler/README.md

 Code - calculate when the next train will arrive: this should be relative to the current time.
-Users - from many different machine must be able to view the same times Style - Styling and them are completely up to creativities.
+Users - from many different machine must be able to view the same times Style - Styling and theme are completely up to creativities.

 ## User Features
 1. User can input Train station name